1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Motility Testing

-If constipation is persistent, specialized tests (anorectal manometry, balloon expulsion, or whole-gut transit studies) assess nerve and muscle function.
+In the case of continuing constipation specific tests (anorectal manometry, balloon expulsion or whole-gut transit studies) measure nerve and muscle activity.

 Rishi Chadha